dekuNukem/PicoRC/osborne1_early.md

 -------

-I'm using a new-to-me and untested Osborne 1 in this guide, excuse the dust!
+I'm using a new-to-me and untested Early Osborne 1 in this guide.

 The adaptor should also work with the early version as well, although you'll need to take the whole innards out.